 Both diarrhea and constipation can be caused by stress, dietary changes or intolerance, parasites, foreign bodies, infections, toxin exposure, inflammatory bowel disease, and many other illnesses.

 Dehydration can cause constipation in cats.
 On the other hand, diarrhea often leads to dehydration.
-In addition, a condition called megacolon cases constipation in cats.
+Chronic constipation can lead to a condition called megacolon, an enlarged intestine.

 Growths like polyps, cysts, and tumors can cause blood in the stool.